Mom, I’m going to be an entrepreneur

 “You want to start your own business?
 Why are you so stupid?” cried Joe’s mother.
-It was five years ago when I remembered hearing the personal story of an entrepreneur during my pro-bono mentoring days at Angels Gate Advisory (AGA).
+It was five years ago when I remembered hearing the personal story of an entrepreneur during one of my pro-bono advisories.

 Joe (not his real name), was then a recent graduate at a local Singapore university.
 “But mom, this is really what I want to do.
 I can make a change in people’s lives with my business,” pleaded Joe.